 Tsa La Gi Trail Mural

-This mural focuses on the culture, traditions, and strength of the Cherokee people.
+This mural focuses on the culture, traditions and strength of the Cherokee people.
 Bates painted Cherokee hands near the ground to show the need to grasp tightly to their lands while being forced out.
 The hands are holding onto the feather wand because she feels that it represents the Cherokee, desperately holding onto their important traditions, as well as trying to hold onto their strength (the golden eagle feathers).
 The wand is used during many Cherokee events, including the eagle dance, when the eagle spirit is welcomed after an eagle is killed.
 Seven golden eagle tail feathers are used when making making the feather wand.
 Of the seven feathers, four are painted whole and the others are partial - representing those Cherokee that passed on during the journey.

-Details about why the mural was painted, how the artist was selected, and additional information about the the artist, Stacy Bates and her concept, can be found in Resolution No. 119-17.
+Details about why the mural was painted, how the artist was selected and additional information about the the artist, Stacy Bates and her concept, can be found in Resolution No. 119-17.

 This unique and engaging educational program utilizes art to communicate the function and importance of storm drains.
 UpStream Art gives artists the opportunity to express themselves with semi-permanent public art in the form of a small-scale outdoor storm drain mural.
 The purpose of UpStream Art is to draw attention to the usually discreet concrete and iron infrastructure with the hope that observers stop and think about where the water flows after it enters a storm drain.
 If residents understand that stormwater flows untreated to creeks, streams, rivers and lakes, then they will be more conscious of potential pollutants that can enter those waterways.
-The project was lead by water quality experts from NWArkansas Stormwater Education and the University of Arkansas's Division of Agriculture Cooperative Extension Service.
+The project was lead by water quality experts from Northwest Arkansas Stormwater Education and the University of Arkansas's Division of Agriculture Cooperative Extension Service.
 As a Municipal Separate Storm Sewer System (MS4) permittee, the City of Fayetteville is required by the Federal Clean Water Act to educate the public about community stewardship of water resources with emphasis on long-term solutions to stormwater pollution.